 Due to how easy and cheap they are to produce; podcasts are a pretty common type of media.

 Podcasts are mostly free service that enables users to pull audio files, mostly MP3s, from podcasting sites.
-They then listen to them on their smartphones, computers, or audio players.
+They then listen to them on their android phones, apple phones, computers, or audio players.

 The Best Way to Listen to a Podcast